 5 of the Most Popular Italian Islands

 The Italian island of Capri makes our list as it is a popular choice with holiday makers.
 Its breathtaking views and crystal blue waters capture the hearts of many who visit.
-What is perfect about this location is that you can visit for the day or spend longer if you wish.
-We are sure you can never see too many pastel houses in Italy!
-If you do decide to visit this beautiful island, be sure to try the world-famous Limoncello!
+What is perfect about this Italian holiday location is that you can visit for the day or spend longer if you wish.
+We are sure you can never see too many luxury villas in Italy!
+It’s also one of the best Italian islands for history lovers as you can find a wealth of ancient sites here.
+Last but not least, if you do decide to visit this beautiful island, be sure to try the world-famous Limoncello!

 Fun fact: Limoncello first originated in Capri, although the date varies around the early 20th century.
 What makes this liquor special is the type of lemons used.
 To try authentic limoncello, it must be made using lemons from Costiera Amalfitana (Amalfi Coast), as these types of lemons are rich with essential oils and fragrant with a fresh aroma!

 How to get there:

 - You can only reach the island of Capri by sea.
 Ferries can depart from Naples and Sorrento during the year but in the summer you can also reach the island from Positano, Amalfi, Salerno and Ischia.